-Congress dismissed SP chief Mulayam Singh Yadav’s talk of a Third Front
+Congress has dismissed Samajwadi Party chief Mulayam Singh Yadav’s talk of a Third Front as an enduring mirage and conveyed to him that it was ready for polls.

 Congress spokesperson Rashid Alvi at the same time made it clear that the UPA government will complete its terms and elections will be held as per schedule.